-The program requires completion of ten (10) three-credit courses (6 required and 4 elective) taken in residence at Rutgers, as described in the table of courses, seminar in mathematical finance (2 semesters, 1/2 credit per semester), and a master's degree essay prior to graduation.
+The program requires completion of ten (10) three-credit courses (6 required and 4 elective) taken in residence at Rutgers, as described in the table of courses, and a master's degree essay prior to graduation.
 Read More

 Who Should Apply?

 Our degree will be most valuable to those who wish to pursue a career in mathematical finance -- also known as financial engineering or quantitative finance -- in the investment banking and insurance industries.

 Applications from prospective students with any undergraduate major are welcome to apply, provided they will have taken our prerequisite courses.
 If you have not taken all our prerequisites, please contact us for advice on how to complete them.